 Fructans and galactans are long carbohydrate chains of about 3 to 9 carbohydrate molecules.
-Fructans are also called fructo-oligosaccharides (FOS) and gallactans galacto-oligosaccharides (GOS).
+Fructans are also called fructooligosaccharides (FOS) and gallactans galactooligosaccharides (GOS).
 Oligosaccharides belong to the non-digestible carbohydrates.
 These carbohydrates cannot be broken down in the small intestine and leave the body through the large intestine.
 In the colon, these undigested carbohydrates are fermented, releasing gas and attracting fluid, among other things.

 No one can digest fructans and galactans properly, the difference is in the amount of symptoms you get as a result of the fermentation process.
-Our focus here is of fructan or galactan intolerance when someone suffers greatly from the fermentation process.
+Our focus here is on fructan or galactan intolerance when someone suffers greatly from the fermentation process.
 It can differ from person to person whether someone only reacts to fructans or galactans, or to both types of oligosaccharides.

 Fructans and galactans are both oligosaccharides; because they are very similar, our bodies usually treat them the same.
-The difference between fructans and galactans is in the structure: with fructans there is a bonded fructose molecule attached to the chain, however, with galactans there is a bonded galactose molecule.
+The difference between fructans and galactans is in the structure: with fructans, there is a bonded fructose molecule attached to the chain, however, with galactans, there is a bonded galactose molecule.
 You can be sensitive to either type of oligosaccharide or both at the same time.
 It can sometimes be unclear which of the two you react to because many foods contain both fructans and galactans.

 Sometimes there is some confusion about the difference between fructans and gluten.
-Many people think they are reacting to gluten after eating bread or other grain products, however they could in fact, be reacting to fructans.
+Many people think they are reacting to gluten after eating bread or other grain products, however, they could, in fact, be reacting to fructans.
 Grain products made from wheat often contain high levels of fructans as well.
 A gluten-free diet can help because it reduces your intake of fructans.

 A gluten allergy, also known as gluten intolerance or celiac disease, is another type of disorder.
 Due to a reaction of the immune system, the intestinal wall can be damaged after eating products containing gluten.
-However, if a celiac test comes back negative, then there is a good chance that it is a fructans intolerance.
+However, if a celiac test comes back negative, then there is a good chance that it is a fructan intolerance.

 In the case of fructans intolerance, there is no immune system reaction and no damage to the intestinal wall.
 Fructans are found in many other products, such as fruits and vegetables, in addition to cereal products.

-Fructans and galactans occur naturally in many foods, such as vegetables, fruits, legumes and grain products.
+Fructans and galactans occur naturally in many foods, such as vegetables, fruits, legumes, and grain products.
 There are foods that contain only fructans or only galactans and there are foods that contain both.